micmejia/bible-dump/NKJV/Mark/Mark 14.md

 Now the chief priests and all the council sought testimony against Jesus to put Him to death, but found none.

 ###### 56
-For many bore false witness against Him, but their testimonies [^k]did not agree.
+For many bore false witness against Him, but their testimonies did not agree.

 ###### 57
 Then some rose up and bore false witness against Him, saying,